Liam Payne: Philanthropy

 As a member of One Direction, Payne supported many charities.
 The band supported BBC's Children in Need fundraising efforts.
 The band also supported Comic Relief, notably raising over £2 million for the charity in 2013, in part through the release of a charity single "One Way or Another (Teenage Kicks)" and films of the band's trip to Ghana, where the group volunteered at a children's hospital.
 Payne, along with the rest of One Direction, partnered with Action/2015 in order to launch the "Action 1D" campaign to raise awareness of global issues.

 Payne was an avid supporter of UNICEF and teamed up with tennis star Andy Murray, Jack Whitehall and Clare Balding in support of UNICEF UK's Children in Danger Summer Disease Appeal.
 Payne teamed up with motorsport star Eddie Jordan in support of UK based charity CLIC Sargent.
 Payne was an ambassador for the youth cancer charity Trekstock, along with bandmate Harry Styles.
 Payne's original campaign with the organisation in 2013 raised $784,198.
 He raised an additional $211,237 during his campaign in 2015.
-Payne was also named an ambassador of Sustainable Development Goals also known as the Global Goals campaign.
 In 2015, Payne helped to promote a £6 million youth project "The Youth Zone" in his hometown of Wolverhampton.

 Payne co-hosted a charity ball in honour of Believe in Magic, an organisation that supported terminally ill children, with bandmate Louis Tomlinson.
 Tomlinson donated £50,000 for Payne's face to be painted.
 Collectively Payne and Tomlinson donated over £5 million at the event.
 In 2018, Payne and Tomlinson filmed an episode of Gogglebox in support for Stand Up to Cancer.

 Payne was an advocate for food security.
 Beginning in the spring of 2020 he became a donor to the Trussell Trust and its network of UK food banks, funding more than 360,000 meals during the COVID-19 pandemic.
 He said, "I'm glad to be playing my small part as we work towards a future in which nobody needs a food bank."
 Payne donated £80,000 and volunteered to help out in person at Euston Food Bank and Food for All in Holborn, which was not revealed until after his death.
 Food for All director Pete O'Grady said Payne "didn't want anyone to make a thing about it.
 He let nobody know of his generosity".

 Payne participated in UNICEF's Soccer Aid.
 In 2022, he captained the English team, and returned for the 2023 event.
 Payne donated thousands of pounds to various GoFundMe pages in the month prior to his death.
 In a Snapchat video uploaded at the time he explained, "I've been going on night by night by night, trying to finish off people's donations so that they can get the operations they need."